Zelensky says he plans to meet Xi Jinping on China peace plan - ExBulletin

 “All parties should help Russia and Ukraine to work in the same direction and resume direct dialogue as soon as possible, in order to gradually deescalate the situation and eventually achieve a comprehensive ceasefire,” he said. he added.

-“I really want to believe that China will not supply weapons to Russia,” said the president quoted by the BBC.
+“I really want to believe that China will not supply arms to Russia,” the president told the BBC.

-He liked the fact that China started talking about Ukraine, and considers it “very good”.
-But the question remains, what is behind these words, what actions will follow them, reports Ukrayinska Pravda.

 The President also reacted positively to the People’s Republic of China regarding the territorial integrity of Ukraine.

-In general, according to the president, the fact that China’s so-called “peace plan” includes respect for international territorial law and “some security things” already makes it possible to work with this country.
+Generally speaking, according to the president, the fact that China’s so-called “peace plan” includes respect for international territorial law and “certain elements of security” already makes it possible to work with this country.

 “Our task is to bring everyone together to isolate someone,” he added.